ngoldschlag/percolation_model/README.md

 #Agent based percolation model of innovation

 *Nathan Goldschlag*

 *June 17, 2013*

 *Version 1.0*

 *Written in Python 2.7*

-This python file executes an agent based percolation model that extends the percolation model in Silverberg and Verspagen 2007.
+This python file executes an agent-based percolation model that extends the percolation framework in Silverberg and Verspagen 2007.
 The model incorporates patents which can: 1) provide additional resources to innovators to invest in R&D and 2) block other firms from exploring the technology space.

 To execute the model submit via console passing the desired simulation test as a parameter, e.g. "python test1a", below is a list of valid simulation test names.
 ['test1a', 'test1b', 'test2a', 'test2b', 'test3a', 'test3b', 'test4a', 'test4b', 'typical']